wonilchung/CTPR/README.md

     git clone https://github.com/wonilchung/CTPR.git
     cd CTPR

 Short tutorials describing how to install and run CTPR can be found in the wiki.
-If you would like to conduct the tests, please see the wiki.
+If you would like to conduct the tests, please see the wiki https://github.com/wonilchung/CTPR/wiki/CTPR-User-Manual.

 # Citations
 The CTPR algorithm is described in the following reference: